habinez/redshift-immersionday-labs/content/lab8/before_you_begin.md

 weight: 80
 ---

-## Before You Begin
 This lab assumes you have launched a Redshift cluster in US-WEST-2 (Oregon), and can gather the following information.
-If you have not launched a cluster, see [LAB 1 - Creating Redshift Clusters](../lab1/README.md).
+If you have not launched a cluster, see [LAB 1 - Creating Redshift Clusters](../../lab1/cloudformation).
 * [Your-Redshift_Hostname]
 * [Your-Redshift_Port]
 * [Your-Redshift_Username]